dymipr/ProAardvark/README.md

-# Hi there, I'm Elliot Lee 👋
+# Hi there, I'm Adam Baze 👋

 ## I'm a Full Stack Developer, Creator, and Lifelong Learner!